RobLoach/Silica/README.md

 Usage
 -----

-Visit the /web, /pages and /templates folders are examples of how to use Silica.
+Visit /web for a sample site using Silica.